 - Application: Although insight gives us a nice dopamine rush (the neurotransmitter involved in attention and reward), we all know that the feeling eventually wears off.
 Remind your team to record their insights in an easy to remember location so that they won’t forget them.
 Even if your team member can’t immediately act on an insight, getting him to commit to acting on it at a later time can help translate the insight into action (Rock, 2007, p.
 108).

 - Speed: If you’re working with a team member who is trying to find a solution to a problem, don’t rush the process.
 Give him time to engage his brain.
 Allow space in conversations and encourage him to carve out some down time to give his brain a break.

-The above is a brief excerpt from of my newest book to be released next April entitled Brain-Savvy Leadership: the Science of Significant Ministry.
+The above is a brief excerpt from of my book entitled Brain-Savvy Leadership: the Science of Significant Ministry.